-Further, a high proportion of the Registered Trade Mark Attorneys at the firm also hold advanced rights to conduct IP Litigation before the English Courts, so that we can both advise clients, and continue to act for them, should the need for litigation arise.
+Alongside registering and administering your trade mark portfolio around the world, our attorneys also act in contentious matters.
+We handle trade mark opposition and cancellation actions before the UK Intellectual Property Office and EUIPO (the European Union Trade Marks Registry).
+Further, a high proportion of the Registered Trade Mark Attorneys at the firm also hold enhanced rights to conduct IP Litigation before the English Courts, so that we can both advise clients, and act for them, should litigation arise.
 The head of the department, Ian Bartlett, was one of the first Trade Mark Attorneys to conduct an appeal before the High Court in Aveda Corporation v Dabur India Ltd EWHC 589.
 The firm has since represented clients in the High Court, Intellectual Property Enterprise Court, and at hearings before both the UKIPO and appeals to the Appointed Person with considerable success.

 • IP-2016-000117 Unilever PLC and Others v Appna Cash & Carry (Manchester) Limited (settled)

 Recent matters before the Appointed Person in which Beck Greener conducted all written and oral advocacy for our clients include: